AD | Collaborative post

 #2: Legoland, Windsor

 It’s been a staple in family days out since 1996, and there’s a reason for its enduring success.
-Legoland is a delight for all involved, often considered the UK’s favourite theme park.
+A day out at Legoland Windsor is a delight for all involved, often considered the UK’s favourite theme park.

 In terms of rides and attractions, there are over 55 – the most exhilarating being the Flight of the Sky Lion (the UK’s first ever flying theatre ride), The Brick in Miniland being perfect for little ones, and the most unusual being the LEGO City Driving School where kids aged 6-13 get to take the wheel of their very own electric LEGO car.